cdio/caio/doc/usage.md

-The next command activates the advanced horizontal scanlines visual effect (note the captial H), in this mode the specified scale factor is doubled (that is, a 320x200 screen is scaled up to 1280x800), loads and launches the cartridge named *Simon's Basic*:
+The next command activates the advanced horizontal scanlines visual effect (note the captial H), in this mode the specified scale factor is doubled (that is, a 320x200 screen is scaled up to 1280x800), it loads and launches the cartridge named *Simon's Basic*:

 ```
 $ caio c64 --scanlines H --scale 2 --cart /apps/c64/simons_basic.crt